python-control/python-control/doc/intro.rst

   Manual, which contains documentation for all functions, classes, configurable default parameters, and other detailed information.

-* Class, functions, and methods with additional documentation appear in a bold, code font that link to the Reference Manual.
+* Classes, functions, and methods with additional documentation appear in a bold, code font that link to the Reference Manual.
 Example: `ss`.

 * Links to other sections appear in blue.
 Example: :ref:`nonlinear-systems`.

-* Parameters appear in a (non-bode) code font, as do code fragments.
+* Parameters appear in a (non-bold) code font, as do code fragments.
   Example: `omega`.

 * Example code is contained in code blocks that can be copied using